Review of the Need for Understanding the 12 Links

 So, we have unawareness about how persons exist, both ourselves and others.
 And again, although it does refer specifically to both ourselves and others, I think the emphasis needs to be first on ourselves.
 If you think about it from your own experience, if you try to apply these teachings – somebody is not very nice to us or they don’t pay attention to us or they ignore us and they said something or did something that we didn’t like and so on, so we get very angry, “Oh, you did this and I’m very disappointed with you,” and all this sort of stuff.

 So, we’re upset with the other person and you say, “Well, who’s the person?
 Where’s the person?
 Are they the mind, the body, etc.?
 It’s just imputed on all these aggregates.
-And everything that they’re doing and have done is influenced by so many circumstances and causes and their karma and their family and all these sort of things,” so in a sense you deconstruct the other person, “What am I angry with?”
+And everything that they’re doing and have done is influenced by so many circumstances and causes and their karma and their family and all these sorts of things,” so in a sense you deconstruct the other person, “What am I angry with?”
 And this definitely helps.
 There’s no question about it.
 However, if we haven’t applied that analysis to ourselves, then there’s still the solid “me” inside, “Well, I’ve deconstructed this situation and so I’m not angry.”

 But there’s still the me that, “I want to have my friends act the way that I want them to act,” and so we’ve set ourselves up to getting angry at the next situation and the next person.
 And it’s very interesting, because it’s much less threatening to deconstruct the other person than it is to deconstruct ourselves, isn’t it?
-So, “OK, I’ll deconstruct ‘you,’ but here ‘I’ am,” and “Everybody should love ‘me’ and everybody should pay attention to ‘me’ and appreciate ‘me’ and ‘I’ should always get ‘my’ way.”
+So, “OK, I’ll deconstruct you, but here I am,” and “Everybody should love me and everybody should pay attention to me and appreciate me and I should always get my way.”
 So we’ve left ourselves as the center of the universe and we’re just deconstructing some of the things around us.

 Overcoming Resistance from the Ego